-Unfortunately, living in a three story house with four other people, a dog and a cat, not to speak of the grandparents, friends and neighbors who often pop in for a visit, silence is as rare as it is valuable.
+Up until very recently, I lived in a house with four other people, a dog, and a cat, not to speak of the grandparents, friends, and neighbors who often pop in for a visit, silence is as rare as it is valuable.

 Let me give you an example.